-When it comes to Texas car accidents, in some states it's often pretty clear who is at fault.
+When it comes to Texas car accidents, in some states, it's often pretty clear who is at fault.
 However, in Texas, there's a system in place known as modified comparative fault.
 But, what is that you ask?
-Before our Houston car accident lawyer dives into its meaning, let's look at an example of how this might be used when determining who is really at fault.
+Before our Pasadena car accident lawyer dives into its meaning, let's look at an example of how this might be used when determining who is really at fault.

 If a driver runs a red light and crashes into another car legally crossing the intersection, the red light runner clearly caused the accident.
 Similarly, if someone turns the wrong way onto a one-way street and strikes an oncoming vehicle, the driver who turned the wrong way is at fault.

-But in plenty of cases, who is at fault for a car accident is less clear cut.
-Or to put it another way, often both drivers in a two vehicle crash bear some responsibility for the accident.
+But in plenty of cases, our injury attorney adds, who is at fault for a car accident is less clear-cut.
+Or to put it another way, often both drivers in a two-vehicle crash bear some responsibility for the accident.

 Here’s another example: You are driving 10 miles an hour over the speed limit on the interstate when a car cuts into your lane without warning.
 They don’t signal and they make their move when there clearly isn’t enough space for them to slide in front of you safely.